xemantic/java-2-times-faster-than-c/README.md

 [old but comprehensive article](https://www.ibm.com/developerworks/java/library/j-jtp09275/index.html) shedding some light on my results.

-I haven't written any C code for 2 decades and it was nice to write some now, to rediscover how close and influenced Java actually is by C, and how it is designed to run surprisingly close to the hardware (primitive data types).
+I haven't written any C code for 2 decades, and it was nice to write some now, to rediscover how close and influenced Java actually is by C, and how it is designed to run surprisingly close to the hardware (primitive data types).